 Use the Configure Security tool before you export the programming job to add security.
 The Export FlashPro Express Job dialog box displays the Security Options you have configured through the Configure Security tool or Configure Permanent Locks for Production tool.

-The Export FlashPro Express Job dialog box options vary depending on the Security Settings.
+The Export FlashPro Express Job dialog box options vary depending on the device you are using and the Security Settings.

-Figure 106 · Export FlashPro Express Job Dialog Box with Bitstream encryption with default key
+Figure 107 · Export FlashPro Express Job Dialog Box with Bitstream encryption with default key